 Claus Duedal Pedersen has been working in MedCom – the national Danish organisation for implementation of electronic communication in the health and social care sector.
 From 2000 – 2003 Claus Duedal Pedersen was in charge of establishing the national Danish IP-based healthcare network.
 From 2003 – 2008 Claus Duedal Pedersen was the head of MedCom’s international department and project manager of a number of EU projects and was project coordinator of the completed RENEWING HEALTH project.
 Claus Duedal Pedersen graduated from University of Southern Denmark with a master degree in Economics in 1995.

-Kevin Fitzpatrick joined ASCO in 2015.
+Kevin Fitzpatrick joined Paige.AI as a Senior Advisor in 2018.
 He previously served as the Executive Vice President and Chief Innovation Officer of the American College of Cardiology (ACC), where he jointly led the organization’s overall financial management and operational and strategic planning.
 Prior to joining the ACC, Mr. Fitzpatrick was Vice President of Business Development for Lippincott Williams & Wilkins, and Managing Director of The Duke/Hewlett Packard Center for Outcomes Research and Director of the Trauma Research Laboratory at Duke University Medical Center.
 He received the Smithsonian Institution/Computer World Healthcare Computing Innovation Award in 1996.

 Mr. Fitzpatrick was instrumental in the creation and implementation of the Diabetes Collaborative Registry™, the first global, cross-specialty clinical diabetes registry designed to track and improve the quality of diabetes and metabolic care across the primary care and specialty care continuum.
 In addition, he has been very involved in the growth and development of ACC’s PINNACLE Registry®, cardiology's largest outpatient quality improvement registry, capturing data on coronary artery disease, hypertension, heart failure and atrial fibrillation.

-Prof. Dr Dipak KalraPresident of the European Institute for Innovation through Health Data (i~HD), Gent, Belgium
+Prof. Dipak KalraPresident of the European Institute for Innovation through Health Data (i~HD), Gent, Belgium

 - Director of the openEHR Foundation